 In Georgia, theft and fraud charges are divided into several distinct categories based on how and where the crime is committed.
 The penalties for these crimes are generally based on the amount of money involved.
-Theft and fraud charges involving amounts under $1,500 are misdemeanors; $1,500 and up are felonies.
+Theft and fraud charges involving amounts under $1,500 are misdemeanors, whereas those involving amounts of $1,500 and up are felonies.
 It is not uncommon for prosecutors to combine fraud charges with theft charges, resulting in larger fines and longer sentences.

 Defending Robbery And Burglary Charges

-The main difference between robbery and burglary charges is that robbery is a crime against a person and burglary is considered a crime against a residence or business.
-Another major difference is that to get a robbery conviction, the prosecution must prove beyond a reasonable doubt that an actual taking of property occurred by snatching or force or with a weapon or perception of a weapon in the case of an armed robbery.
+Robbery is a crime against a person, whereas burglary is considered a crime against a residence or business.
+For a robbery conviction, the prosecution must prove beyond a reasonable doubt that an actual taking of property occurred by snatching or force or with a weapon or perception of a weapon in the case of an armed robbery.
 For a burglary conviction, it is only necessary to prove that you had the intention of committing a theft or felony after entering a building without permission.

 We understand the nuances of robbery and burglary laws in Georgia.
-Charges we regularly defend clients against include:
+The charges we regularly defend clients against include: